Successione alla Italiana: history and heritage of Silvio Berlusconi [PART ONE]

 Contrarily, every attempt to make this dream a reality served as a stepping stone for populism to ascend to take over every aspect of Italian public life.

-His first government, which came into power after long fight with mafia and in the shade of corruption scandals which killed 20th century grass-root parties, only lasted a few months.
-Nevertheless, over the next twenty years Berlusconi led three more governments, and he did so as the undisputed leader of a right-wing party of which he is recognized as the founder.
+His first government, which came into power after a long fight with the mafia and in the shade of corruption scandals which killed 20th century grass-root parties, only lasted a few months.
+Nevertheless, over the next twenty years, Berlusconi led three more governments, and he did so as the undisputed leader of a right-wing party of which he is recognized as the founder.

-Instead of the previous parties, organizations now are much more centered around a leader’s persona and less and less on the notion of society asserting itself.
+Instead of the previous parties, organizations now are much more centred around a leader’s persona and less and less on the notion of society asserting itself.
 As power becomes increasingly a personal reality, parliamentary democracy becomes presidential, despite maintaining the same constitutional principles.
-Italians start to divide by following leaders rather than ideas, and parliament ends up holding a position that is increasingly advantageous to the administration.
+Italians start to divide by following leaders rather than ideas, and parliament ends up holding an increasingly advantageous position to the administration.
 The right quickly adapted to the new tendency, with Berlusconi, Meloni or Salvini being the best examples of figures that make crowds follow them.
-The center left Partito Democratico is still somewhere in the past, with anti-charismatic Elly Shlein as a leader.
+The centre-left Partito Democratico is still somewhere in the past, with anti-charismatic Elly Schlein as a leader.

 The years of triumph